 linear_model = linear_regression.fit(x2,y2)

 As explained in the previous tutorial, the linear relationship can be as \[y = c_{0} + c_{1}*x\], where $c_0$ is the intercept with the y-axis, and $c_1$ is the slope of the line.
-These two coefficients can be found easier and faster thanks to the function LinearRegression().fit()
+These two coefficients can be found easier and faster thanks to the function LinearRegression().fit().
+In order to get both coefficients, the functions intercept_ and coef_ are needed.

 #Getting the intercept with y-axis